rwaldron/tc39-notes/es8/2017-03/mar-23.md

 DH: Oh, it's characterization is straightforward, but the solution is not obvious.

-MM: well if the solution is not obvious that i don't understand the problem
+MM: Well if the solution is not obvious that i don't understand the problem

 DH: Well, what's the obvious solution?